ExpressLRS/Docs/docs/hardware/spi-receivers.md

 `save`

+## RF Mode Adjustment

+These AIO, with ExpressLRS SPI Receiver, were set to use 500Hz as default.
+To adjust it, you will need to go into Betaflight CLI and use the following command:

+`set expresslrs_rate_index = 0`

+`save`

+- 0 = 500Hz
+- 1 = 250Hz
+- 2 = 150Hz
+- 3 = 50Hz

+With the [Updated](../../hardware/spi-receivers/#updating) Betaflight firmware, adjusting your packet rate from the Lua Script will also adjust the packet rate in the AIO.

 ## Updating

 As mentioned, there's little need to update, but should you still want to, the update will mean you will reflash your Betaflight firmware into your Flight Controller.